SQE Explained

 ContractsContract LawHigh — shared common law foundations

-TortsTort LawHigh - Donoghue/Caparo are different, structure is same
+TortsTort LawHigh — conceptual structure is the same; cases differ

-Criminal LawCriminal Law and PracticeMedium-high - same foundations, different procedure
+Criminal LawCriminal Law and PracticeMedium — same foundations, different procedure entirely

-Real PropertyLand Law + Property PracticeLow - English land law is a different system
+Real PropertyLand Law + Property PracticeLow — English land law is a distinct system

 Civil ProcedureDispute ResolutionLow — CPR is very different from FRCP